leonardovallem/ssm/README.md

 ### Build

-You can
+You can build the application manually from the source code.
 To run it locally in your browser, first install the project's dependencies with:

     npm i